poakpong/poakpong_starter_pack/README.md

 #### 2. Run the Recipe

+Navigate to the web directory to apply the recipe:

 cd web
 php core/scripts/drupal recipe ../recipes/poakpong_starter_pack

 #### 3. Export Config and Clear Cache

+Go back to the project root to export the new configurations:

 cd ..
 drush config:export -y